Table of Contents

 • Experience with Razor

-• Basic understanding of DynamicWeb and its concepts
+• A basic understanding of DynamicWeb and its concepts

 For more advanced setups see the Environments article.